milochristiansen/lua/README.md

 * Write better stack traces for errors.
 * Improve compilation of `and` and `or`.
 * Fix jumping to a label at the end of a block.
+* Fix `CONCAT` so it performs better when there is a value with a `__concat` metamethod.
 * (vendor/sliceutil) Replace that terrible hack I use for a stack library with proper stack types.
 * (supermeta) Look into allowing scripts to call functions/methods.
 It's certainly possible, but possibly difficult (possible not as difficult as I think).
+* Marshaling the AST as XML works poorly at best.
+The main problem is that some items retain their type info, and others have it stripped in favor of their parent field name.

 Changes: